This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 there is at least a reasonable suspicion based upon some admissible evidence that [the company] has committed the offence, and there are reasonable grounds for believing that a continued investigation would provide further admissible evidence within a reasonable period of time, so that all the evidence together would be capable of establishing a realistic prospect of conviction in accordance with the Full Code Test.13

 For that reason many expected DPAs to be used principally for section 7 offences, where the identification principle does not present an obstacle to satisfying the evidential test.
 So too is the prospect of DPAs being used for the failure to prevent the facilitation of tax evasion offence specifically laid out in the government’s guidance.14 With all that said, three of the 12 DPAs concluded to date relate to fraud offences (Tesco Stores Ltd,15 Serco Geografix Ltd 16 and G4S Care & Justice Services (UK) Ltd 17) where both sides of the negotiation have had to grapple with the identification principle and the need for agreement on the existence of a ‘directing mind and will’.
 To an extent this has also been the case in some of the DPAs concerned with bribery.
 Sarclad Limited,18 in addition to section 7 culpability, also accepted primary liability in relation to conspiracies to corrupt and to bribe.
-Sarclad was, however, a small company and, as Sir Brian Leveson, then President of the Queen’s Bench Division, found, ‘there is no question but that [Sarclad] spiralled into criminality as a result of the conduct of a small number of senior executives bending to the will of agents’.19 In other words, the identification principle did not, in that case, present a problem (although the executives who were prosecuted were all ultimately acquitted).20 However, in Rolls-Royce, the DPA spanned three decades and dealt with conduct much of which pre-dated the introduction of the Bribery Act 2010 and that formed the basis of seven counts of conspiracy to corrupt and false accounting.
+Sarclad was, however, a small company and, as Sir Brian Leveson, then President of the King’s Bench Division, found, ‘there is no question but that [Sarclad] spiralled into criminality as a result of the conduct of a small number of senior executives bending to the will of agents’.19 In other words, the identification principle did not, in that case, present a problem (although the executives who were prosecuted were all ultimately acquitted).20 However, in Rolls-Royce, the DPA spanned three decades and dealt with conduct much of which pre-dated the introduction of the Bribery Act 2010 and that formed the basis of seven counts of conspiracy to corrupt and false accounting.
 The remaining five counts related to section 7 offences.
 We can conclude that in that case, despite being considerably larger than Sarclad, the identification principle did not present evidential hurdles in reaching a settlement.
 Notwithstanding this, however, in February 2019, ‘[f]ollowing further investigation, a detailed review of the available evidence and an assessment of the public interest’, the SFO announced that there would ‘be no prosecution of individuals associated with the company’.21 Similarly, in Amec Foster Wheeler Energy Limited, and the two most recent DPAs with companies for Bribery Act offences,22 the DPAs involve substantive offences of bribery (or conspiracy to commit substantive offences of bribery) as well as failure to prevent bribery contrary to section 7 of the Bribery Act 2010.23

 The Discussion Paper recognises that ‘DPAs ultimately rely on the underlying law of corporate criminal liability, and the limitations of corporate liability may make it harder to negotiate or enforce DPAs’.
 Its terms of reference24 include, inter alia, consideration of whether the identification doctrine is fit for purpose, when applied to organisations of differing sizes and scales of operation; as well as considering the relationship between corporate criminal liability and other approaches to unlawful conduct by non-natural persons, including deferred prosecution agreements and civil recovery of proceeds of unlawful conduct.